National Popular Vote Interstate Compact: Interstate compact plan

-The 2000 US presidential election produced the first "wrong winner" since 1888, with Al Gore winning the popular vote but losing the Electoral College vote to George W. Bush.
-This "electoral misfire" sparked new studies and proposals from scholars and activists on electoral college reform, ultimately leading to the National Popular Vote Interstate Compact (NPVIC).
+The 2000 US presidential election produced the first divergence between the national popular and electoral votes since 1888, as Al Gore carried the popular vote but lost the Electoral College vote to George W. Bush.
+This sparked studies and proposals from scholars and activists on electoral college reform, ultimately leading to the National Popular Vote Interstate Compact (NPVIC).

-In 2001, "two provocative articles" were published by law professors suggesting paths to a national popular vote through state legislative action rather than constitutional amendment.
+In 2001, two articles were published by law professors suggesting paths to a national popular vote through state legislative action rather than constitutional amendment.
 The first, a paper by Northwestern University law professor Robert W. Bennett, suggested states could pressure Congress to pass a constitutional amendment by acting together to pledge their electoral votes to the winner of the national popular vote.
 Bennett noted that the 17th Amendment was passed only after states had enacted state-level reform measures unilaterally.

 A few months later, Yale Law School professor Akhil Amar and his brother, University of California Hastings School of Law professor Vikram Amar, wrote a paper suggesting states could coordinate their efforts by passing uniform legislation under the Presidential Electors Clause and Compact Clause of the Constitution.
 The legislation could be structured to take effect only once enough states to control a majority of the Electoral College (270 votes) joined the compact, thereby guaranteeing that the national popular vote winner would also win the electoral college.
 Bennett and the Amar brothers "are generally credited as the intellectual godparents" of NPVIC.